googlemaps/google-maps-services-java/README.md

 }
 ```

-You can find the latest version by searching [Maven Central](https://search.maven.org/) or [Gradle, Please](http://gradleplease.appspot.com/).
+You can find the latest version at the top of this README or by searching [Maven Central](https://search.maven.org/) or [Gradle, Please](http://gradleplease.appspot.com/).

 ### Note!
 Keep in mind that the same [terms and conditions](https://developers.google.com/maps/terms) apply to usage of the APIs when they're accessed through this library.